-Linear progression seems to be the preferred approach of many coaches when it comes to making beginners stronger.
-This method was popularized over the last 4-5 years by the strength author Mark Rippetoe and his best selling book Starting Strength.
-Question is, is linear progression that good for beginners?
+Linear progression is the preferred approach of many coaches when it comes to training beginners.
+The method gained, even more, momentum over the last 4-5 years thanks to Mark Rippetoe and his book Starting Strength.

 The Good Side

 The Bad Side

 The Happy Middle Ground